Colleges

 Get your free brag sheet template!

 High school students have busy schedules often filled with extracurricular activities, clubs, volunteer work – not to mention academic work, too!
-All these aspects make up who you are as a person; college admission boards want to see students shine.
+All these aspects make up who you are; college admission boards want to see students shine.
 All your hard work will pay off in the end—you just need to keep track of all these brag-worthy accomplishments.

 What’s a Brag Sheet?